Banana Ball

-Banana Ball, also known as the Banana Ball Championship League (BBCL or Banana League) is a barnstorming exhibition baseball league based in Savannah, Georgia.
-The league has played most of their games at Grayson Stadium since its inaugural season.
-The league has six teams: the Savannah Bananas, the Party Animals, the Firefighters, the Texas Tailgaters, the Loco Beach Coconuts and the Indianapolis Clowns, a latter revival of the legendary Negro League baseball team.
+The Banana Ball Championship League (BBCL or Banana League), is a barnstorming professional baseball league based in Savannah, Georgia.
+The league plays a version of baseball called Banana Ball.
+The league's member teams played most of their games at Grayson Stadium until the league's inaugural season in 2026, when teams transitioned to playing primarily on the road at stadiums around the United States, including football stadiums.
+The league has six teams: the Savannah Bananas, the Party Animals, the Firefighters, the Texas Tailgaters, the Loco Beach Coconuts and the Indianapolis Clowns, the latter a revival of the original Negro league baseball team.

 History

-Experiments with the Banana Ball format began in 2018 when the Savannah Bananas played an exhibition game against Lander University.
-The first official Banana Ball game was played at Grayson Stadium in 2020 when the Savannah team split into two parts for the game.
-From 2020–2022 the Savannah team played both Banana Ball and their regular Coastal Plain League (CPL) schedule.
-The Savannah Bananas began playing Banana Ball full time and the league was formed in 2023.
+The Banana Ball format began in 2018 when the Savannah Bananas, originally a collegiate summer baseball team, played an alternate-rules exhibition game with Lander University.
+The first official Banana Ball game was played at Grayson Stadium in June 2020, with the Savannah Bananas splitting into two for the game; a completely separate opponent, the Party Animals, was created for Banana Ball games the next month.
+From 2020 to 2022, the Savannah team played Banana Ball at home games and regular Coastal Plain League (CPL) rules on the road.
+The Savannah Bananas began playing Banana Ball full time by 2023, including Banana Ball games against existing baseball teams like the Kansas City Monarchs.
+In 2024, the Banana Ball Championship League was announced and began play two years later in 2026, after a 2025 Banana Ball World Tour Championship.
+The first Banana Ball Open, an early in-season tournament, took place April 16–19, 2026; it was won by the Texas Tailgaters.

 Teams

 Savannah Bananas

 The Bananas were a part of the Coastal Plain League (CPL) West division, where they won three Petitt Cup championships (2016, 2021, and 2022).
-The first ever Banana Ball team carrying the name of the Bananas began in 2020.
-However, after the growth of Banana Ball, the team moved entirely to exhibition games against their partner touring teams.
-Known by their yellow colored team jerseys, they are the league's senior team.
+However, after the growth of Banana Ball, after 2022, the team moved entirely to exhibition games against their partner touring teams.
+Known by their yellow colored team jerseys, they are the league's most well-known team.
+Notable current and former players include Kelsie Whitmore, Jocelyn Alo, Dakota “Stilts” Albritton.